Bouke94Dev/SimpleLaravelAirsoftCompanyWebsite/README.md

 ## Notes
 * Images have not been optimized, so file sizes may be relatively large.
 * Location data is for demonstration purposes only and does not accurately match the provided postal codes.
+* Some tests are missing, I might add them later perhaps